Security hacker: Elite hacker

 A social status among hackers, elite is used to describe the most skilled.
 Newly discovered exploits circulate among these hackers.
 Elite groups such as Masters of Deception conferred a kind of credibility on their members.

 Script kiddie

 A script kiddie (also known as a skid or skiddie) is an unskilled hacker who breaks into computer systems by using automated tools written by others (usually by other black hat hackers), hence the term script (i.e. a computer script that automates the hacking) kiddie (i.e. kid, child an individual lacking knowledge and experience, immature), usually with little understanding of the underlying concept.

 Neophyte

 A neophyte ("newbie", or "noob") is someone who is new to hacking or phreaking and has almost no knowledge or experience of the workings of technology and hacking.

 Blue hat

 A blue hat hacker is someone outside computer security consulting firms who is used to bug-test a system prior to its launch, looking for exploits so they can be closed.
 Microsoft also uses the term BlueHat to represent a series of security briefing events.

 Hacktivist

-A hacktivist is a hacker who utilizes technology to publicize a social, ideological, religious or political message.

-Hacktivism can be divided into two main groups: